List Building Strategies

 An email list is one of the most powerful business assets you can have.
-You must be smart about email list building (or lead generation).
+You must be smart about Email Leads Capture (or list building).

-When you create your business website, you should design your website to effectively collect email addresses from your visitors.
+When you create your business website, you should design your website to effectively capture emails from your visitors.

 The best email leads are visitors who are interested in your services or business, and you’ll have a good chance to successfully sell to these people.